Operating System Architecture: Components, Functions, and How It Works

 All of these answers can be found in Operating System Architecture, which is the quiet engineer who shapes everything your computer does.

-In this blog, you will learn how different OS architectures work, why they were created, and where each one excels.
+In this article, you will learn how different OS architectures work, why they were created, and where each one excels.
 You will explore monolithic kernels, microkernels, layered and hybrid architectures, exokernels, modular designs, multicore systems, RTOS, virtualization, and more, explained in simple language, with real examples, tables, and comparisons.

-OS Architecture = The blueprint that determines how powerful, stable, secure, and scalable a system can be.
+Key Concept: OS Architecture = The blueprint that determines how powerful, stable, secure, and scalable a system can be.

 What is Operating System Architecture?